-Ceilings Visually inspected from floor level.
-Ceilings are assumed to be a mixture of lath and plaster and plasterboard materials.
+Ceilings appear to be of plasterboard material Ceilings Visually inspected from floor level. ocinings appear to be of plasterboard material.
+Ceilings appear to be of plasterboard material.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are partly of masonry construction finished in plaster and partly of timber stud construction finished in plasterboard.
-There are timber and tiled wall finishes.
+Internal walls are partly of masonry construction finish in plaster/plasterboard and partly of timber stud construction also finished in plasterboard.
+There are tiled and timber wall finishes.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring on the ground floor is of solid concrete construction and flooring on the upper floor is of suspended timber construction.
-There is no sub-floor area to inspect.
+Flooring appears to be of solid concrete construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors, some incorporating glazed panels.
+Internal joinery is of timber and there are timber internal doors.
 The kitchen contains floor and wall mounted storage units.

-Chimney breasts and fireplaces Visually inspected.
+Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a wood burning stove and fireplace within the lounge.
+There are solid fuel burners within the lounge and dining room.
+Any original fireplaces have been blocked and removed.

 Internal decorations Visually inspected.

-Internal decorative finishes are papered or painted.
+Internal decorative finishes are generally papered or painted.

-l